DarshanVaishya/mapty-app/README.md

 ## Learning outcomes

 This project helped me solidify my OOPs concept as everything is a class in this project.
 It was a great practice of inheritance, private members, public interface communication and so on.
 Also for the first time I used a third party library, and it was a blast to learn.
+Working with async JavaScript also brought some issues, but my understanding of it increased greatly after this project.

 In CSS, I learnt a great way to animate removal of an element.
 All I have to do is to set `height: 0` and once the transition for it ends, call the `element.remove()` method.

 ## Screenshots

-## Main screen
+### Main screen

 ![main screen](./static/img/screenshots/main.png)

-## Add running
+### Add running

 ![running](./static/img/screenshots/running.png)

-## Add cycling
+### Add cycling

 ![cycling](./static/img/screenshots/cycling.png)